juanvidev1/devkit-cli/README-podman.md

 podman-compose --profile mysql up --build
 ```

-By default the Postgres service exposes port 5432 and is configured with:
+By default, the Postgres service exposes port 5432 and is configured with:

 - POSTGRES_USER=user
 - POSTGRES_PASSWORD=password